£150 one-off Council Tax energy rebate payment

 If you live in a property in Council Tax bands A to D, you are likely to receive a £150 Council Tax rebate from the Government to help with the cost of rising energy bills.
 Your Council Tax band is shown on your bill or you can find it on GOV.UK.

-Payments will be issued from 9th May 2022 onwards.
+Payments have been issued from 9th May 2022 onwards.

 The rebate will be paid to the person who, at the end the day on 1st April 2022, is the Council Tax payer.
 The one-off payment of a £150 rebate will not need to be repaid, is non-taxable and will not affect any benefits that you receive.